Ryan, when did your cloud journey begin?

 “Cloud migration projects are increasingly common.
 Even retailers that have had contracts for ten or fifteen years for an on-premise solution are migrating.
 They’re transforming because of the benefits cloud can bring.

-“We do still see RFIs and RFPs for clients that are looking for on-premises capability, maybe because its habitual in their business, maybe it’s the culture, maybe there’s been large investment in data center or data room capability.
+“We do still see RFIs and RFPs for clients that are looking for on-premises capability, maybe because its habitual in their business, maybe it’s the culture, maybe there’s been large investment in data centre or data room capability.
 These customers may just want to run software, but still want the option of being about to ‘see the kit’ by keeping their own on-prem hardware.
 There’s still a leaning towards wanting a virtual private cloud, with a segregation element, but overall retail has moved or is moving in one direction — to the cloud.”

 What does cloud offer for retailers?

 “Business continuity improves.
-Because of the way cloud services are structured, you might have three data centers within a region of three-to-five miles, each of which can continue as normal if something goes wrong with one of the other two.
+Because of the way cloud services are structured, you might have three data centres within a region of three-to-five miles, each of which can continue as normal if something goes wrong with one of the other two.
 Of course, you are also multi-region with geographic separation in the unlikely event of an entire region failing.
 Information can be shared and replicated at high speed because it’s such a small area.
 You don’t have to worry about the old hardware issues; how do I transfer data, how big does a network cable have to be, how is my redundancy?

 “Repeatability and reliability are other benefits.
 Infrastructure as code means you can build with comfort and confidence knowing that an environment you built today, and another one you build tomorrow, will be identical.
 It’s a cookie-cutter template capability, effectively ‘cloning, which makes it totally repeatable, and because it’s software defined environments, and not people defined environments, you don’t have the fear of people missing something or misspelling something, which can lead to a lot of problems.
 I’ve been there, infrastructure as code means I don’t have to go there again!